mizutanilab/MCTrace/README.md

 We believe that this program is self-explanatory.
 The following tips might be helpful.

 <B>Installation</B>
 Place the MCTrace executable to any folder you like.
+If you use the exe compiled with VS2008 (such as that compiled on Jun 2021), you may need ["Microsoft Visual C++ 2008 SP1 Redistributable Package" available from the MS official site](https://www.microsoft.com/en-us/download/details.aspx?id=26368).

 <B>Execution</B>
 Double click the 'MCTrace' executable.